AnasImloul/domjudge-cli/README.md

 ## Notes

 - Requires Docker installed for infrastructure operations.
+- Ensure **cgroups** are properly configured and the system has been rebooted as per Installation instructions.
 - DOMjudge API credentials are automatically handled or can be configured.
 - Problems and teams must be correctly referenced in the config YAML.
-- If no configuration file is explicitly passed with `--file`, the CLI will first look for `dom-judge.yaml`, and if not found, `dom-judge.yml`.
+- If no configuration file is explicitly passed with `--file`, the CLI will look for `dom-judge.yaml` or `dom-judge.yml`.

 ---